-Instantly recognizable from a distance due to the distinctive way in which coconut trees line its sandy beaches, Maiga Island is located a mere 35 mins ride by speedboat from the tiny town of Semporna on the east coast of Sabah.
+Instantly recognizable from a distance due to the distinctive way in which coconut trees line its sandy beaches, Pulau Maiga is located a mere 35 minutes ride by speedboat from the town of Semporna on Sabah’s east coast.

-There is a sandy beach running right round the island which is well sheltered from the monsoon winds all year round.
+There is a sandy beach running right round the island that is well sheltered from the monsoon winds all year round.

-Many even end up with a kilo or two of purple seaweed purchased from the Sea Gypsies (Bajau Laut) who call this idyllic place home.
+Many even end up with a kilogram or two of purple seaweed purchased from the Sea Gypsies (Bajau Laut) who call this idyllic place home.

 Apart from the coconut trees, there is no sign of any other form of cultivation on Maiga Island, and the Bajau Laut appear to survive on fishing alone.

 Things To Do

 Several dive resorts/operators organize snorkeling and diving day tours to Pulau Maiga.

 A small, friendly community of Bajau Laut (Sea Gypsies) live in and around Maiga Island.

 There are no hotels or resorts on Pulau Maiga or any of the other islands within Tun Sakaran Marine Park.

 Most visitors to the island stay in the coastal town of Semporna, where hotels and dive packages are generally cheaper.